-The MBA with a Concentration in Sport Business is a 32 credit hour program comprising 17 hours of advanced tools and 15 hours of sport and entertainment-focused coursework.
-The MS in Sport and Entertainment Management is a 30 credit hour program.
-The
+The MBA with a Concentration in Sport Business is a 33 credit hour program comprising 18 hours of advanced tools and 15 hours of sport and entertainment-focused coursework.
+The MS in Sport and Entertainment Management is a 36 credit hour program.
+The two programs share the following courses:

+SPB 6719 Sport and Entertainment Marketing Strategy 3

+SPB 6406 Sport and Entertainment Law 3 SPB 6706 Sport Business Analytics 3